 \section{Acknowledgements}

-We are grateful to the fruitful discussions with Jia-Jun Wu and Zhen-Hua Zhang.
-M.~A. warmly acknowledges useful discussions with A.~Feijoo, M.~Mikhasenko, and E.~Oset.
+We are grateful to the fruitful discussions with Albert Feijoo, Mikhail Mikhasenko, Eulogio Oset, Jia-Jun Wu and Zhen-Hua Zhang.
 This research has been supported by the Spanish Ministerio de Ciencia e Innovaci\'on (MICINN) and the European Regional Development Fund (ERDF) under Contract PID2020-112777GB-I00; by the EU STRONG-2020 Project under the Program H2020-INFRAIA-2018-1 with Grant Agreement No. 824093; by Generalitat Valenciana under Contract PROMETEO/2020/023; by the Chinese Academy of Sciences under Grant No.~XDB34030000; by the National Natural Science Foundation of China (NSFC) under Grants No.~12125507, No. 11835015, No.~12047503, and No.~11961141012; and by the NSFC and the Deutsche Forschungsgemeinschaft (DFG) through the funds provided to the Sino-German Collaborative Research Center TRR110 ``Symmetries and the Emergence of Structure in QCD'' (NSFC Grant No.~12070131001, DFG Project-ID~196253076).
 M.~A. is supported by Generalitat Valenciana under Grant No. CIDEGENT/2020/002.